qua-platform/py-qua-tools/qualang_tools/plot/README.md

 The current available fitting functions in the class are:

 * Linear fitting.
 * Fitting for extracting T1 parameter.
+* Fitting for Rabi experiment (power Rabi or time Rabi)
 * Fitting for the Ramsey experiment (when scanning the dephasing time).
-* Fitting for the transmission amplitude of the resonantor spectroscopy.
+* Fitting for the transmission amplitude of the resonator spectroscopy.
-* Fitting for the reflection amplitude of the resonantor spectroscopy.
+* Fitting for the reflection amplitude of the resonator spectroscopy.
+* Fitting for resonator frequency versus flux from the resonator vs flux 2D map.

 More functions are added frequently.